awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 + **db\.r3** – Instance classes that provide memory optimization\.

 The following are the burstable performance DB instance classes available:
++ **db\.t4g** – Newest\-generation general\-purpose instance classes powered by Arm\-based AWS Graviton2 processors\.
+These deliver better price performance than previous\-generation burstable performance DB instance classes for a broad set of burstable general\-purpose workloads\.

+  You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton2 processors by completing the same steps as with any other DB instance modification\.
 + **db\.t3** – Next generation instance classes that provide a baseline performance level, with the ability to burst to full CPU usage\.
 These instance classes provide more computing capacity than the previous `db.t2` instance classes\.
 They are powered by the AWS Nitro System, a combination of dedicated hardware and lightweight hypervisor\.
 + **db\.t2** – Instance classes that provide a baseline performance level, with the ability to burst to full CPU usage\.